 Chicago Style (17th Edition – Notes and Bibliography)

-The Chicago Manual of Style offers two systems; we’ll focus on the notes and bibliography style common in the humanities.
-For a lab manual, it is treated as an unpublished work.
+The Chicago Manual of Style offers two systems.
+We will focus on the notes and bibliography style common in the humanities.
+For a laboratory manual, it is treated as an unpublished work.
 This style uses footnotes or endnotes in the text and a bibliography at the end of the paper.
 The title is typically put in quotation marks because it’s unpublished, rather than in italics.

-Quick Note: Chicago is very detailed.
+Quick Tip: Chicago is very detailed.
 The formatting for the footnote is different from the bibliography entry, mainly in punctuation and the author’s name order.

 Bibliography Entry Template & Example